webchick/webchick.tech/cm5qekqmo000k0al8b7iz3zgs.md

 A thing you are going to have to think about is your “pipeline” or “funnel” — in other words, the collection of people / organizations who could potentially be your *next* customers while you’re helping out the current ones.

 Way back in the beginning you identified your target personas, right?
 Go figure out where they hang out—online and in-person—and make sure you’re there too, being as helpful as possible.
 Host a meetup, help organize a conference, answer questions in Reddit and Discord communities.
 If you do this on a consistent enough basis, people will start to take notice, and tell their colleagues as well.
+(This is particularly important if the problem you’re trying to help people with is one they don’t like to discuss in public!)

 And even if nothing pans out directly from a business opportunity POV, you’re building relationships which expand your network, and you’ll gain a much better understanding of what some of the “hot topics” are among folks in your target personas which you can then turn into… more content. ;-)